-The bacon should be cool to the touch by now.
-Chop it up into small pieces that can be mixed into the treats.
-Mix the bacon pieces in with the flour.
-The flour will stick to the fat and help keep the bacon suspended in the dough.
-Like what we did with the blueberries in my Blueberry Muffin post.
+The bacon pieces are mixed in with the flour, as the flour will stick to the fat and help keep the bacon suspended in the dough.
 If you add the bacon to the wet mixture the pieces will clump together and sink to the bottom.
 Trust me, I tried it.
-Switch to your dough hook and add your flour mixture to your wet mixture, about 1/3 at a time, scraping the sides and mixing completely after each addition.
+To make the wet to dry mixing easier, add the flour mixture about 1/3 at a time and scrape the sides after each addition.

-Grab a knife and cut the dough ball in halves or quarters.
-You will notice that the inside will be slightly stickier, but that’s okay.
-The only reason we do this is that it’s easier to work in smaller batches.
 With a double batch, I know that 1/4 of the dough will fill one of my baking sheets.
 With a standard batch you should only need to cut it in half.
 Set aside all but one of the dough balls and work it into a ball, again adding more flour if it starts to stick.
-Once it’s ready, set your oven to heat to 325 degrees and line 2 baking sheets with parchment.
-If you don’t have parchment that’s fine, but I like to avoid any clean up I can on my baking sheets.

 For translation purposes that face is asking: “are they done yet? are they done yet? are they done yet?”
 He followed me around the kitchen for 10 minutes with that face before I shooed him away so that I could clean up.
-Trust me, it’s hard to resist that face!
+It’s hard to resist that face!

 Tuck's Favorite Dog Treats